Off-Premise Capital Equipment Control

 - The timely return of equipment and the completion of an Equipment Loan/Return document to extend the loan for an additional two years.

-- Upon request the borrower may be required to return the equipment to the organization for inventory or audit purposes.
+- Upon request the borrower may be required to return the equipment to the lending unit for inventory or audit purposes.

 Capital Assets: Must have an acquisition value of at least Five Thousand Dollars ($5,000) and a useful life expectancy of one year or greater.

-Off-Premise: Refers to equipment which is in the control of a faculty or staff person, and the equipment resides at a location which is not directly associated with the university.
+Off-Premise: Refers to equipment which is in the control of an academic appointee or staff member, and the equipment resides at a location which is not directly associated with the university.